NucciTheBoss/pluto/README.md

 bootstrapping a micro-HPC cluster.
 The following services are deployed by Pluto to build the
 cluster:

-- SLURM + Munge
+- SLURM + Munge -> Provides workload scheduling and resource management.
-- GLAuth + SSSD
+- GLAuth + SSSD -> Provides identity management service for users and groups.
-- NFSv4
+- NFSv4 -> Provides shared filesystem.

 After several minutes, you will have a fully-functional charmed micro-HPC cluster at your fingertips!
 Take the cluster for a spin and see how Ubuntu can meet your HPC needs!